“He who would travel happily must travel light.”

 Nowadays we travel to Europe a couple of times a year, including about 10 weeks every summer.
 Our trips sometimes require clothes for different weather conditions and activities and often involve some travel on trains or budget airlines where you must be careful about your luggage.
 We each take a rolling bag (usually 24” for these long trips) and a hands-free carry-on like a backpack or a shoulder bag.
-I also pack a small Rick Steves daypack for daily use during the trip.
+I also pack a small lightweight daypack for daily use during the trip.
 In this photo I was about to leave for a 59 day summer trip to France with just a 22″ soft-sided rolling bag and a carryon to sling over my shoulder.
 Note the very distinctive color!

-Normally we favor rolling, soft-sided duffle bag type luggage, with wheels.
+Normally we favor rolling, soft-sided duffel bag type luggage, with wheels.
 I like a bag with compartments to organize my stuff, especially helpful if we have some short hotel stays when we don’t unpack.
 A unique color is good because you can spot your bag easily.
 I don’t spend a lot of money on luggage since mine gets a lot of wear-and-tear.
 I’m still searching for my perfect bag.

 What are some of the most common mistakes people in your groups make with their packing and luggage?

 Cheryl: Unfortunately some people don’t take my advice when I suggest taking less rather than more luggage on a trip.
 One carry-on of a reasonable size and one 21″or 22″ roller bag is sufficient for a trip that is more than two weeks.
 (Less than two weeks, I use only a week-end roller bag.)